unb-libraries/deckard/documentation/README.md

 ## Overview
 Deckard's architecture is based on a core concept of 'data units': representations of one or more ideas in textual form.

-## RAG Workflow
+## RAG pipeline
 ### Collectors
 Collectors collect data units from source(s) and transform them into pure textual representations.
-Modules can be written to access data via the web, from a database, or another endpoint.
-Workflows can leverage multiple collectors.
+Modules can be written to access data via the web, from a database, or another endpoint. pipelines can leverage multiple collectors.

 ### Chunkers
 Chunkers divide data units into fragments of the original data unit.
 These fragments are called 'chunks'.
 By chunking data, we: